-Anchorage Municipal Code (AMC) Chapter 12.20 authorizes the collection of a 12% sales tax on room rental transactions.
-Titled "Room Tax", AMC 12.20 actually applies to a broad spectrum of lodging businesses (called operators), including hotels, motels, inns, corporate suites, bed and breakfasts, rooming houses, condominiums, vacation rentals and apartments.
-The tax is also referred to by a variety of names, including bed tax, occupancy tax and hotel tax.
+Anchorage Municipal Code (AMC) Chapter 12.20 authorizes the collection of a 12% tax on short-term room rental transactions, which are rentals of less than 30 days of continuous occupancy.
+Room tax applies to a broad spectrum of lodging businesses (called operators), such as hotels, motels, inns, corporate suites, bed and breakfasts, rooming houses, townhomes, cabins, duplexes, condominiums, vacation rentals, seasonal rentals and apartments.
+Room tax may also be referred to by a variety of names, including bed tax, occupancy tax, transient occupancy tax and hotel tax.

 Application, Tax Return Form and Related Materials

 Note: You will need Acrobat Reader 9.0 or later to view and use the fillable forms; click here to download the latest version from Adobe.

 Online payments will be processed through Forte Payment Systems, a third-party vendor that is fully integrated within eGov service.
 The processing fee for all electronic checks will be as follows:

 - $75,000.01 to $150,000.00 fee $10.00